What does “kochira koso” mean in Japanese?

 Grammatically, “kochira koso” consists of the following two components:

-- kochira – こちら : a demonstrative pronoun politely referring to a place close to the speaker.
-In the phrase, this refers to the speaker’s side politely.
+- kochira – こちら : a demonstrative pronoun used to politely refer to something close to the speaker.
+In the phrase, this is used to politely refer to the speaker’s side.

 - koso – こそ : a binding particle used to strongly emphasize the preceding word.

-So far, I’ve explained the definition and meanings of “kochira koso” and its grammatical components in detail.
-Then, let me explain how to use it through the examples below.
+So far, I’ve explained the definition and meanings of “kochira koso” together with its grammatical components.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “thank you, too” in Japanese